Cravath Publishes Winter 2026 Issue of Alumni Journal

 Deals & Cases

-Cravath represented the underwriters in connection with the $1.1 billion registered senior notes offering of CBRE Services, Inc., a direct wholly‑owned subsidiary of CBRE Group, Inc. (“CBRE”).
-CBRE is the world’s largest commercial real estate services and investment firm.
-The transaction closed on May 12, 2025.
+Cravath represented the underwriters in connection with the $750 million registered senior notes offering of CBRE Services, Inc., a direct wholly‑owned subsidiary of CBRE Group, Inc., the world’s largest commercial real estate services and investment firm.
+Proceeds of the offering will be used to repay borrowings under CBRE Group, Inc.’s commercial paper program used to finance CBRE Group, Inc.’s acquisition of Pearce Services, LLC.
+The transaction closed on November 13, 2025.

 Deals & Cases